dotm/dotm.github.io/_posts/2017-09-30-context-switching-multitasking-strategies-for-humans.markdown

----
+﻿---
 layout: post
-title: "[Mental Technique] Context switching: multitasking strategies for humans"
+title: "Context switching: multitasking strategies for humans [Mental Technique]"
 ---

 Human’s brain isn’t capable of multitasking.
 When they do ‘multitask,’ what they’re really doing is switching rapidly between several tasks (do A then B then C etc.).
 You know what else behave like human brain?
 Operating system.
 Once upon a time, computers can’t multitask, so they use scheduler to rapidly switch the task they’re working on.